QuantumGlitch/mongoose-sub-references-integrity-checker/README.md

 1. This is based on middleware hook **remove** and **deleteOne** and on **validators**.
 If you would like to mantain the integrity anyway, you should always use this middleware even on a bunch of data (obviously at the cost of performance) by looping over the collection and deleting singularly every document.

-**2) Using sub references is considered in most of the cases an anti-pattern that you should avoid (usually you can re-organize your data to avoid it).**
+2. **Using sub references is considered in most of the cases an anti-pattern that you should avoid (usually you can re-organize your data to avoid it).**

 If you are interested in the integrity of normal references too, [watch this out](https://github.com/QuantumGlitch/mongoose-references-integrity-checker).